mjbradvica/personal-website-articles/2023/differentiating-local-intermediate-and-global-state.md

-# Differentiating between Local, Intermediate, and Global state
+# Differentiating Local, Intermediate, and Global State

-In modern front-end applications, we have three primary means of applying state-local, intermediate, and global.
-Each has a specific use-case.
+In modern front-end applications, there are three primary means of applying state: local, intermediate, and global.
+Each has a specific usage.

-It is important to know where and when to use each kind of state.
-It may be the difference between a good application, or a great one.
-State types also build off of each other-intermediate state uses local state under the hood, and global state uses intermediate.
+It is important to know when and where to use each kind of state.
+It could be the difference between a good application, and a great one.
+Furthermore, state types build off of each other--that is to say, the intermediate state uses local state under the hood, and global state uses intermediate.

 ## Local